 3. Closely Watched Trains by Bohumil Hrabal

-Just like David from Baldwin’s Giovanni’s Room, Milos too is a young man.
-He works at a train station.
-And through this neurotic character and the surreal events that transpire in the narrative, Bohumil Hrabal has crafted an unforgettable tale that captures the essence of life in a disrupted society, thus offering his readers a unique perspective on the human experience.
+This short, post-war, dream-like story follows the neurotic character Milos, who works at a train station.
+Through surreal events, Bohumil Hrabal captures the essence of life in a disrupted society, offering readers a unique perspective on the human experience.

 Buy the book: Amazon